InnovatorMind/ZeroToHeroDSAPractice/2. OOP/02_Classes_and_Objects/concepts/Classes.md

 };
 ```

-Key Takeaways:
+---

+**Key Takeaways:**

-A class encapsulates data for the object.
+- A class encapsulates data for the object.
-Defines a datatype, similar to a struct but with functions included.
+- Defines a datatype, similar to a struct but with functions included.

-Next Topics:
+---

+**Next Topics:**

-Learn how to create instances in Objects.md.
+- Learn how to create instances in [Objects.md](Objects.md).

-Explore properties and behaviors in Attributes_Methods.md.
+- Explore properties and behaviors in [Attributes_Methods.md](Attributes_Methods.md).

+---